 After I left school, I applied at Greenbank Art College where the strength of my portfolio helped me secure a place for my BTEC National Diploma in Graphic Design and Photography.
 Nearing the end of my final year, the college was approached by a couple of blokes from a local creative agency looking for two junior artists to work alongside them.
 I was one of the lucky ones to be chosen and it was testimony to the amazing skills I acquired from my brilliant lecturers Paul, Dave and Ernest.

-Throughout my career, I’ve always carried the same fascination in photography and design and always embraced new technologies with an appreciation to know what it’s superseded and the amazing people I’ve worked alongside who helped to turn the world I dreamt of as a kid into a reality.
+Throughout my career, I’ve always carried the same fascination in photography and design and always embraced new technologies along with an appreciation to know what it’s superseded and the amazing people I’ve worked alongside who helped to turn the world I dreamt of as a kid into a reality.